zammad/zammad-admin-documentation/channels/email/accounts/account-setup.rst

       A customer’s inbox with an auto-reply from **Chrispresso Sales**.

-   If you add :doc:`multiple addresses <aliases>` to a single account, you can define a separate Organization & Department Name for each one.
+   If you add :doc:`multiple addresses <secondary-addresses>` to a single account, you can define a separate Organization & Department Name for each one.

    Email display names value can be